Jaweria-Tahir/AI-ML/README.md

 ## Project Built

 ### VisionVolt
-**VisionVolt** is a Machine Learning project developed during my internship to apply the concepts and techniques learned throughout the training process.
+**VisionVolt** is a Machine Learning project developed  to apply the concepts and techniques learned during pursuing linear regression model.

 ---